syseleven/grav-docs-syseleven-stack/pages/04.Reference/07.dns/docs.en.md

 The DNS service is shared between all regions.
 You will need to choose a region in the Dashboard or using the OpenStack CLI environment variable `OS_REGION`, but it does not matter which one you choose.
 DNS objects are always global.

+!!
+The SysEleven Stack DNS service is currently in the test phase.
+The test phase ends in September 2019.
+Until then you can use all features free of charge.

 ### Feature Support Matrix

 | OpenStack Designate Feature             |   CBK region   |   DBL region